kwilkins/dnd/5e-reference-doc.md

 Fell Handed, Blade Mastery, Flail Mastery, Spear Master, Alchemist, Burglar, Gourmand, Master of Disguise

-Feats for Skills – Unearthed Arcana 4/17/2017.
-I’m not allowing any of these.
-Some are interesting enough, but others are really stretching the realm of the skill, or are too powerful agency wise.
-My problem is that if I only allowed the ones I liked, I would be allowing feat expertise in some skills and not others.
-I’ll be sticking with the idea that your skills are more tied to your race/class/background.

 Feats for Races – Unearthed Arcana 4/24/2017.
 I’m allowing a selection of these feats to further aid racial impact in the game.
 I like having what race your character is affect elements of the game, and these feats are a way to make your character more powerful in different ways.
   * Dragonborn: Dragon Fear, Dragon Hide, ?Dragon Wings 30ft?
   * Elf: Drow High Magic,	Wood Elf Magic